EditB/100-days-of-code/r1-log.md

 ### R1D49 - 16/2/18
 - Almost halfway through.
 Watched a Selenium/Java tutorial.
 Should get back to it as well.
 - Still building my website, started to hook up the glitch projects (the codepen part is pretty much done).

+### R1D50 - 17/2/18
+- Created pretty cool stick-it notes for the projects I've been doing.
+Looks good and was pretty easy based on the help that's on the web.
+Mainly CSS.
+Spent the whole day on it...